illusion0001/orbisunjailed/profile-picture.md

 * Open PS4Xplorer, navigate the location of the avatar you set.
 * Select it and press X to apply (you might need to do it 2 times).
 * To see it, log out and log back in your account (you don't need to reboot).
 * Done.

+## Changing profile name

+* Jailbreak your PS4 with GoldHEN.
+* Navigate to PS4 > GoldHEN > Enable FTP server.
+Take note of PS4's IP Address.
+* On PC, open FileZilla or your desired FTP client and input the PS4's IP as host and port 2121.
+* Navigate to **/system_data/priv/cache/profile/0xNUMBERSYOUHAVE**.
+* Edit online.json on Notepad++ or any text editor.
+If you don't have a online.json, <a href="https://gbatemp.net/attachments/0x10000009-generic-rar.220121/"> download a copy here </a>
+* Replace "myFirstName" with your desired name.
+* Replace "myLastName" with your desired name. **If you don't want a last name, leave the section as "".**
+* Save changes and replace online.json with old one.
+* Done.